bmrz2019/fdroidclassic/README.md

 ## F-Droid Classic

 This is an alternative F-Droid client which is based on the older UI of the official Client (pre 1.0).
-While I think that the new client UI looks pretty, it's also quite clunky.
+While I think that the new client UI looks pretty, it's sometimes quite clunky.
-Lots of information that was provided clearly in the old UI is now not available or hidden at behind more taps or only available in different views.
+Lots of information that was provided clearly in the old UI is now not available or hidden behind more taps now, or only available in different views.

 This project is probably aimed more at the power user who values function over form.
-Or people which absolutely cannot stand the tile-based new UI.
+Or people who absolutely cannot stand the tile-based new UI.

 <img src="https://gitlab.com/Bubu/fdroidclassic/raw/master/screenshots/screenshot.png?inline=false"  width="400">